sonnypb/InfernoSplitsTracker/README.md

 # InfernoSplitsTracker
-python program to track inferno splits and find averages for runs
+Python program to track inferno splits and find averages and more for runs